Recycling Changes May Be Coming

 Applies to all commercial entities and HOAs with trash service.

 Pay as You Throw (PAYT)

-Applies to those with an individual bin for curbside trash collection
+Applies to residents with an individual bin for curbside trash collection

 Pay as You Throw incentivizes recycling through a utility model similar to how you pay for electricity– the more trash generated, the more a person pays for service.
 PAYT applies to residents with curbside trash collection with individual bins/carts (see picture at top of page).

 - Recycling service will be included with all trash service.